 2.9.3.
 Normally, no individual shall address the Board more than once on any matter during a Board Meeting.
 No individual may speak for longer than the time limit indicated unless the time limit is specifically waived by the President of the Board.

 2.9.4.
 Comments must be addressed to the Board as a whole and not to individual staff members or District employees.
 The Board and staff are not obligated to comment on or respond to addresses by the public.

 2.9.5.
 When public commentary is completed the public comment period is concluded and the discussion exclusively by the Board and Superintendent will commence.

 2.9.6.
 The District has an established procedure for considering complaints regarding individual employees.
 If any person, including members of the Board, and members of the public, requests an opportunity to present complaints to the Board about a specific employee, s/he shall first notify the Superintendent or Board President.
 The Superintendent or designee will attempt to resolve the matter directly with the patron.
 If the matter remains unresolved, the Superintendent will then schedule a time for a closed session meeting of the Board to discuss the complaint.

-2.9.7.
-If during the public comment period any individual begins to complain about an employee, by name or by identifiable inference, the patron will be directed to suspend his/her comments until s/he has completed the procedure outlined in subparagraph 2.9.6.
-The Board will not allow continued discussion of complaints directed at specific individuals by name or inference during an open meeting of the Board.
+2.9.8.
+If during the public comment period any individual begins to complain about an employee, by name or by identifiable inference, or if the comments become vulgar or include obscene language the patron will be directed to suspend his/her comments.
+The Board will not allow continued discussion that violate this policy provision.